 Hello, and welcome.
 I’m Diane Tucker.
 The first time I visited an art museum I was seven years old.
 I said to my grandmother, “I want to live here!”
-We were inside the Detroit Institute of Arts, surrounded by Diego Rivera’s masterpiece, The Detroit Industry Murals — his frescoes full of people, nature, and technology.
-I saw a grand staircase at the far end of the beautiful courtyard gallery and imagined it led to my bedroom.
+We were inside the Detroit Institute of Arts, surrounded by Diego Rivera’s masterpiece, The Detroit Industry Murals — frescoes full of people, nature, and technology.
+I saw a palatial staircase at the far end of this colorful, courtyard gallery and imagined it led to my bedroom.

 As the years went by I became less comfortable in art museums.
-I began to think of them as dazzling but intimidating, like Gothic cathedrals.
-Oddly enough I still feel that way, even though I’ve led more than 250 gallery talks at the National Gallery of Art in Washington D.C.
+I began to think of them as dazzling but intimidating, like a Gothic cathedral.
+I still feel that way, even though I’ve led nearly 300 gallery talks at the National Gallery of Art in Washington D.C.